Pre-K, Kindergarten, 1st Grade, 2nd Grade, 3rd Grade, or 4th Grade - Teaching Fellow

 In this role, you will work as the primary support teacher in one Pre-K, Kindergarten, 1st grade, 2nd grade, 3rd grade, or 4th grade classroom, while refining your own skills under the guidance of an experienced teacher.
 You will serve as the lead teacher for one period of instruction each day and the support teacher for other periods of instruction during the day.
 Throughout the day, you will also lead small group learning in both literacy and math.
 While teaching experience is not required, applicants must have teacher certification or a temporary license.
 Looking to have a big impact while developing into a Master Teacher yourself?
 This is the role for you.

 Requirements: While teaching experience is not required, teaching experience and possession of teacher certification (or a temporary license), is preferred.

 The first stage of the process is the application below.
-In order to be considered, you must submit an application that consists of all four components: 1 - Resume, 2 - Cover letter, 3 - Evidence of student learning, and 4 -Original Curricular tool.
-The requirements for each of the four components are specified in detail below.
+In order to be considered, you must submit an application that consists of all three components: 1 - Resume, 2 - Cover letter, and 3 - Evidence of student learning.
+The requirements for each of the three components are specified in detail below.

 1. RESUME: Please submit an up-to-date resume.

 2. COVER LETTER: Please submit a well-written cover letter.

 3. EVIDENCE OF TEACHING POTENTIAL: Choose from one of the following 2 options: